kumarsj2018/hello-world/README.md

 # hello-world
-This is a hello-world project to under the basics of git hub.
+This is a hello-world project to understand the basics of git hub.